Peter R. Mills

 New M.A. in Heritage Management!

-UH Hilo is initiating a Master's degree program in Heritage Management at UH Hilo in the Fall of 2015 to be directed by Dr. Mills.
+UH Hilo has initiated a provisional Master's degree program in Heritage Management at UH Hilo in the Fall of 2015 directed by Dr. Mills.
 The main purpose of this program is to provide affordable, localized, and regionally- focused graduate training opportunities to members of Hawai`i's descendant communities in Heritage Management, with specializations in applied archaeology and cultural impact assessment.
 In Hawai'i, there is a State requirement for graduate degrees in various Heritage Management positions.
 For example, Hawai`i Administrative Rules (Title 13, Subtitle 13, Chapter 281) require that principal investigators working for one of the two-dozen firms licensed to conduct archaeological research possess “a graduate degree from an accredited institution in archaeology, or anthropology, with a specialization in archaeology, or an equivalent field.”
 Without providing local opportunities to achieve these degrees, many UH Hilo students hit 'glass ceilings' in their careers with their B.A. degrees.
-For information on applying to the program, click here.
+For information on applying to the program, visit the UH Hilo Graduate website.
 If you wish to support this program, please offer some comments on our Facebook page.

 Non-Destructive Sourcing of Polynesian Stone Tools

 In the Spring of 2004 Dr. Mills began a long-term geoarchaeology project facilitated through a Major Research Instrumentation Grant from the National Science Foundation (BCS-0317528).
 Mills works in collaboration with Drs.
-Steve Lundblad and Ken Hon (UHH Dept. of Geology), using non-destructive Energy-Dispersive X-Ray Fluorescence (EDXRF) to analyze basalt and volcanic glass artifacts (see the Geoarchaeology Laboratory at UHH).
+Steve Lundblad and Ken Hon (UH Hilo Dept. of Geology), using non-destructive Energy-Dispersive X-Ray Fluorescence (EDXRF) to analyze basalt and volcanic glass artifacts (see the Geoarchaeology Laboratory at UH Hilo).

 Historical Archaeology of Hawaiian Ranching Sites